ArtemkaKun/ArtemkaKun/README.md

 Currently I:
 - looking for my next favorite programming language
-- work in <a href="https://www.linkedin.com/company/superbrightvr/about/" target="_blank">Superbright</a> as a DevOps/Backend developer
+- looking for a new job

 I know the following languages: